Taylor Walls Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.19 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.18 team ERA that ranks 28th across all league pitching staffs.

-- Royals pitchers combine to allow 89 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to rank 18th in baseball in home runs allowed (90 total, 1.2 per game).

+- Lynch (1-3 with a 4.45 ERA and 22 strikeouts in 30 1/3 innings pitched) gets the start for the Royals, his sixth of the season.

-- His most recent appearance was on Monday against the Detroit Tigers, when the righty threw six innings, surrendering three earned runs while allowing six hits.
+- The left-hander's most recent time out was on Tuesday against the Detroit Tigers, when he tossed seven scoreless innings while allowing just one hit.

+- In five games this season, the 26-year-old has an ERA of 4.45, with 6.5 strikeouts per nine innings.
+Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.